5 Hours

 • Arrows that connect the different parts of the system with explanations of their relationships

-• Any additional information that helps clarify the system and the benefits provided (you can use this Zero Waste Fact Sheet).
+• Any additional information that helps clarify the system and the benefits provided.

 • Do some research on the businesses and organizations in your community before starting your map.